jazzband/django-rest-knox/docs/settings.md

 successfully returning from `LoginView`.
 The default is `knox.serializers.UserSerializer`

 ## AUTO_REFRESH
-This defines if the token expiry time is extended by AUTO_REFRESH_TOKEN_TTL each time the token is used.
+This defines if the token expiry time is extended by TOKEN_TTL each time the token is used.

 ## AUTO_REFRESH_MAX_TTL